Kimberly J. Parker

 Main Frame Coordinator

 Ahren is a native of Portland, Oregon.
 He has a degree in philosophy and theology from Northwest Nazarene University and a Master of Divinity from Candler School of Theology.
-He is currently working on his Master of Social Work at University of Georgia.
+He is completed his Master of Social Work at University of Georgia in 2017.
 Ahren’s call to service outside the academy brought him to Central Outreach & Advocacy Center, where her serves as the Main Frame Coordinator for the Main Frame Job Readiness program.

 Ahren has been deeply impacted by his position at Central OAC as he learns, in person, the challenges faced by Atlanta’s homeless population and works side-by-side with the dedicated volunteers and staff.
 Ahren joined the OAC Staff in January 2014.